iGW-TU-Dresden/isotope_climate_data/README.md

 4. Global Network of Isotopes in Precipitation (GNIP, IAEA): go to ----> https://nucleus.iaea.org/wiser/index.aspx to download the sites nearby your cave.
 5. Reconstructed precipitaiton isotopes: Please check the supplementary data from Allen, S. T., Jasechko, S., Berghuijs, W. R., Welker, J. M., Goldsmith, G. R., & Kirchner, J. W. (2019).
 Global sinusoidal seasonality in precipitation isotopes.
 Hydrology and Earth System Sciences, 23(8), 3423-3436.

+find_allvar.R is the script for combining all the above data together in one csv. with 6 columes (site id, site name, year, month, P, AET, PET, d18O, d2H)

 For plotting...

 There are two files can be the example of how other format we can use for understanding these data.
 Cathedral Cave is a cave located in SE-Australia.